pkel/ghm/README.md

   - Json Export for jMeldeschein
   - Highlight current location in menu
 * Lock new booking and similar unsaveable views for unsaved new customer.
+* It seems like `customer/<cid>/booking/<bid>` opens booking bid under customer cid.
+This might move booking bid to cid on next save.